The One Big Beautiful Bill and Medicaid: Part One

 Know This: There Will Be More Red Tape and Fewer Safety Nets

-As many have feared, the OBBB imposes new restrictions and procedural hurdles that could result in a loss of Medicaid coverage for many.
+As many have feared, the OBBB imposes new restrictions and procedural hurdles.
+This could result in a loss of Medicaid coverage for many.
 Mind you, the loss of coverage would not be due to no longer qualifying.
-What poses greater challenges are increased administrative burdens for those who already have Medicaid along with more challenges to those initially attempting to access coverage.
+Administrative burdens for current Medicaid recipients will increase.
+Likewise, there will be challenges for those attempting to access coverage for the first time.

-While the bill’s full impact will unfold over the coming months and years, one thing is clear: older adults, individuals with disabilities, and families who rely on Medicaid and ABLE accounts will be significantly affected.
+While the bill’s full impact will unfold over the coming months and years, one thing is clear.
+There will be significant affects for older adults, individuals with disabilities, and families who rely on Medicaid and ABLE accounts.

 Considering the changes imposed by the OBBB set to take effect in 2028, advance planning for long-term care and asset protection becomes more important than ever.
 If you are in the early stages of creating an estate plan, understanding the OBBB is imperative.
 Look for the next 3 articles posted here to get a deeper understanding of the specific OBBB changes.
 And, if you have a current estate plan that you need to review considering the changes that go into effect in 2028, give my office a call today at (470) 235-7868.